Sialkot Punjab, Pakistan Travel Guide

 Urdu is the official language, with Punjabi widely spoken in Sialkot.

-Pakistan Post handles domestic and international mail.
+Pakistan Post handles domestic and foreign post.

 Shops and markets generally open from 10 AM to 10 PM.
 Smaller shops might adjust these hours.